-1 Project NONE (Nonlinear Modeling in Social Sciences) with Henry Tirri (tirri@cs.helsinki.fi) and Tomi Silander (tsilande@cs.helsinki.fi), University of Helsinki, Finland.
+&lt;sup>1 Finnish Academy financed NONE-project (Nonlinear Modeling in Social Sciences) with Henry Tirri (tirri@cs.helsinki.fi) and Tomi Silander (tsilande@cs.helsinki.fi), Complex Systems Computation Group, Department of Computer Science, University of Helsinki, Finland.

 Knowledge is constructed by individuals.
 Information which has been perceived only becomes usable personal knowledge when it is reprocessed and integrated into the individual's existing knowledge structures.
 The learner's understanding of this process directs learning by influencing strategies of knowledge acquisition and thinking.
 Understanding of this process also directs a teacher's manner of instruction and the expectations that the teacher has for learners.